-Almost half of mid-to-large size firms in the UK plan to move offices within the next three years after the work-from-home “watershed moment,” according to a new survey by law firm Gowling WLG with the British Property Federation.
+Almost half of mid-to-large size firms in the UK plan office moves within the next three years after the work-from-home “watershed moment,” according to a new survey by law firm Gowling WLG with the British Property Federation.

 Ion Fletcher, Director of Policy at the British Property Federation, said: “Despite the adoption of increased remote working, it is clear that for most businesses and organisations the office environment, albeit in a more flexible state, is crucial to facilitate new business and employee learning and development.